SCO Forum: Caldera interlude

 On August 2, 2000, following several months of negotiations, Santa Cruz Operation announced that it would sell its Server Software and Services Divisions to Caldera Systems.
 The sale came after a series of good financial results had gone sour for SCO as 1999 turned into 2000.
 As a result, the conference held later that month was called not SCO Forum 2000 but just Forum 2000.
 Both Doug Michels and Ransom Love, CEO of Caldera Systems, gave keynote addresses.

 By August 2001, Caldera International, the name of the merged company, was suffering both from the effects of the dot-com bust and from a lengthy and difficult acquisition process of SCO that had alienated some longtime SCO customers and partners.
 Now for the first time, Forum was explicitly held under the Caldera name.
-Caldera CEO Ransom Love said he hoped that the event would do better even better than before and that he admired the history of the event: "It is unique in the industry because it is not a trade show and people do not go there to be sold something; they go to interact.
+Caldera CEO Ransom Love said he hoped that the event would do even better than before and that he admired the history of the event: "It is unique in the industry because it is not a trade show and people do not go there to be sold something; they go to interact.
 There are far too few events like that."

 Nevertheless, attendance at Caldera Forum 2001 was less than half that of the previous year.
 Love said at the event, "you have to get through the storm to get through to the beautiful day."